Since I started this blog about my vanlife adventures, I have gotten many questions about my DIY Renault Trafic Campervan Conversion.

 - 1 Questions about my Renault Trafic Campervan Conversion

-- 1.4 How long did the conversion take?
+- 6 How long did your Renault Trafic campervan conversion take?

-- 2 Questions about my Renault Trafic Campervan Conversion?
+- 12 More questions about my Renault Trafic Campervan Conversion?

 Questions about my Renault Trafic Campervan Conversion

-Why did you go for a converted van instead of a “real” camper?
+Why did you choose to convert a van instead of buying a “real” camper?